CCN-Support/CCN_Wiki/docs/source/mri.rst

 Pilot Program
 ~~~~~~~~~~~~~

-CCN will consider proposals by members of the UCLA community to access both the scanning and analysis core services for pilot studies without charge to the investigator.
-Priority will be given to junior investigators and to proposals for novel cognitive neuroscience projects that have a high likelihood of achieving extramural funding.
+CCN will consider proposals by UCLA investigators to access the scanning and analysis core services for pilot studies at no charge.
+Priority is given to junior investigators and novel cognitive neuroscience projects with high likelihood of achieving extramural funding.

-See the `Pilot Application here <https://drive.google.com/file/d/1rhfezXO3QP4pV5yjUnNmI8LNkjw7EqS9/view?usp=drive_link>`_.
-Fill out the application if you would like to apply for scan hours toward a pilot project.
-Send the completed form to alenarto@g.ucla.edu and be sure to inform CCN about the outcome of the pilot--if it helps you successfully secure funding, this information is crucial to keeping the pilot program going!
+#.
+Complete the `Pilot Application <https://drive.google.com/file/d/1rhfezXO3QP4pV5yjUnNmI8LNkjw7EqS9/view?usp=drive_link>`_.
+Use a Word document if more space is needed.
+#.
+Send the completed application to alenarto@g.ucla.edu
+#.
 The proposal will be reviewed by the Executive Committee members and CCN personnel will contact you regarding the status of the submission.
-As stated in the application, if you need more space than provided for any item within please use a Word document to submit your answers.
+#.
+Report the outcome of the pilot to CCN.
+If it helps you successfully secure funding, this information is crucial to keep the pilot program going!

 .. note::
 Please still consider `CTSI <https://ctsi.ucla.edu/funding-opportunities>`_ for funding opportunities.

 Metal Screening and Safety Clearance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All participants need to be diligently screened for contraindications to MR imaging during recruitment.
-Review and sign the `Metal Screening Form <https://drive.google.com/file/d/1aUwmgXoij_czd8YktXmo0yDLjpqbuUpm/view?usp=sharing>`_ with each participant for each scan session.
-If there are any items of concern, follow up with your participant for more information, collect all relevant documentation from them and/or their medical team, and pass everything along to CCN staff for a final decision.
+All participants need to be diligently screened for MR contraindications during recruitment.

+#.
+Review and sign the `Metal Screening Form <https://drive.google.com/file/d/1aUwmgXoij_czd8YktXmo0yDLjpqbuUpm/view?usp=sharing>`_ with each participant for every scan session.
+#.
+For items of potential concern, obtain further information and relevant documentation from the participant, their medical team, or both before requesting CCN review.
 Do not ask CCN about your participant's implant or device without first researching the relevant background.

-All implants needs to be cleared by CCN *before scanning*.
-If your participant has an implant, please follow the `instructions <https://docs.google.com/document/d/13g-DVRauCgZAkScw0D5j03cCPeCiu2Fi/edit#heading=h.rgb25in7p2nc>`_ to submit a ticket in our `ticketing system <https://support.idre.ucla.edu/helpdesk/>`_ for clearance.
-Please keep in mind:
+#.
+Follow these instructions to `Submit a Ticket for CCN Safety Clearance <https://docs.google.com/document/d/13g-DVRauCgZAkScw0D5j03cCPeCiu2Fi/edit#heading=h.rgb25in7p2nc>`_.

+**CCN must clear all implants before scanning.** See `MR Safety Considerations <https://drive.google.com/file/d/17ntnhvzU91m7uJYVULiTRkr-u77_ioSt/view?usp=sharing>`_ for topics that are frequently overlooked or forgotten during safety screening.

 .. warning::
    At least six weeks must pass after any surgical procedure before your participant can be considered for scanning.

 .. danger::
-   No tattoos or other permanent cosmetics on the face or head.
-The ONLY exception is microbloaded (NOT tattooed) eyebrows.
+  Participants with tattoos or other permanent cosmetics on the face or head are not eligible for scanning at CCN.
+The ONLY exception is microbladed (NOT tattooed) eyebrows.

-   Submit a clearance ticket for any other tattoos your participant may have.
-Just be aware that permanent ink of any kind on the face or head (except microbladed eyebrows) automatically disqualifies your subject.
+   Submit a ticket for tattoos elsewhere on the body.
+Just be aware that permanent ink of any kind on the face or head (except microbladed eyebrows *specifically*) automatically disqualifies your subject.

 Developing & Testing a Scan Protocol
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~